Splamy/TS3AudioBot/README.md

 * *subscribe*: Lets you hear the music independent from the channel you are in.
 * *stop*: Stops the current song.
 * *test*: Only for debugging purposes
+* *twitch*: Resolves the link as a twitch stream to play it for you.
 * *unsubscribe*: Only lets you hear the music in active channels again.
 * *volume*: Sets the volume level of the music.
 * *youtube*: Resolves the link as a youtube video to play it for you.